How To Saute Cooking Video

 Once you learn how to saute, you can prepare hundreds of recipes by substituting ingredients.
-For example, learn how to saute onions and your can saute most vegetables.
-Learn how to saute a piece of fish and you can substitute most types of fish.
+For example, learn how to saute onions and you can saute most vegetables.
+Learn how to saute a piece of fish, and you can substitute most types of fish.
 The same is true with chicken, beef, pork, duck and vegetables.

 What Is Saute?

 Saute is a high-heat, direct, conductive cooking method.
 It's all about the intense, direct heat.

 If you want to learn more about this very important cooking technique, how it differs from pan frying, and some tips on how to saute most effectively, check out my How To Saute.
 I also wrote a description of How Hot Should You Heat Your Pan When Sauteing

 I'm a big fan of Cooking Videos and with these video demonstrations on saute I found online, you will get more than a basic understanding of what saute is all about.
 As much as you may get out of my written post on How To Saute, sometimes it's easier to learn from watching someone else perform the technique.

 Saying that nothing is better than trying it yourself.
 These entertaining cooking lessons describe the technique and how to achieve the best results at home.
 They are very user-friendly and just fun to watch.

 Here I've compiled some cooking videos on How to Saute various foods.
 Although we use the word "saute" interchangeably with the cooking term "pan fry", they are not the same, and I often call something a saute when it is really a pan fry.